RBMHTechnology/eventuate/src/sphinx/architecture.rst

    External service integration.

-From a functional perspective, there’s no difference if event-sourced actors exchange events over a local event log or over a distributed event log.
-This is especially useful for testing purposes as it doesn’t require to setup a distributed log.
+From a functional perspective, there’s no difference whether event-sourced actors exchange events over a local event log or over a distributed event log.
+This is also useful for testing purposes as it doesn’t require to setup a distributed log.

 Event-sourced views
 -------------------